demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

         POST >=> handleUserSignup
       ]
 ```

-The placeholder implementation of the `handleUserSignup` WebPart prints the form values posted (from the [request](https://suave.io/Suave.html#def:member Suave.Http.HttpRequest.form)) in the console and redirects the user again to the signup page.

 When we rerun the program with this new changes, we can find the values being posted in the console upon submitting the signup form.